 Advent – Week 4

-“For God so loved the world…” John 3:16 NIV Most of us get a thrill out of giving gifts to those who are precious to us.
-Our hearts look forward to blessing them with something that will make them smile, comfort them, or help them.
+“For God so loved the world…” John 3:16 NIV Most of us get a thrill from giving gifts to those who are precious to us.
+Our hearts look forward to blessing them with something that will make them smile, comfort, or help them.
 God made us in His image.
-Therefore, it stands to … Continue reading Advent – Week 4
+Therefore, it stands to reason God … Continue reading Advent – Week 4

 Advent – Week 2